LearnOnDemandSystems/docs/guides/pbt/lodpbtguide.md

 Once you have marked the lab as an exam, you will be presented with new options regarding the type of scoring the lab will use.
-There are currently three types of scoring exams available in LOD:
+There are currently three types of scoring exams available in Skillable Studio:

 -   Assessment – Used for multiple choice exams and is fully automated.